 Budapest is often referred to as "the Paris of the East".
 With colorful markets, internationally recognized restaurants, honest street food and lively cafes to base yourself from, its food scene is certainly up there with Paris.
 Once you've suitably whetted your appetite with a dip in the city’s thermal baths, it’s time to find something to eat…

-Hungarian cuisine is famously colourful and full of exotic spices and herbs like paprika, saffron and chilli.
+Hungarian cuisine is famously colorful and full of exotic spices and herbs like paprika, saffron and chili.
 Meat features heavily, so look out for an array of Kolbász (sausages) and some of the cheapest foie gras around, often served without ceremony at a market stall.

 As you hop around Budapest’s cafes, markets and restaurants, keep an eye out for some of these traditional and much-loved dishes, mentally ticking them off your to-eat list:

 Goulash – What else?
 Proper Hungarian goulash – as The Road Forks blog points out – involves slowly simmering meat in paprika and other spices in a pot until it’s meltingly soft.
 In the colder months, there’s no better way to de-thaw.